Radiotherapy for rectal cancer

 Radiotherapy uses high energy rays to kill cancer cells.
 Doctors often use it to treat cancer in the back passage (rectum).

-You may have external radiotherapy before or after surgery, to lower the risk of the cancer coming back.
+You might have external radiotherapy before or after surgery, to lower the risk of the cancer coming back.
 Before surgery, radiotherapy may also shrink tumours and make them easier to remove.
 Usually, you have radiotherapy at the same time as chemotherapy.
 Fluorouracil (5FU) or capecitabine chemotherapy makes cancer cells more sensitive to radiation.

 You usually have external radiotherapy every Monday to Friday for 1 to 5 weeks, depending on the size and type of cancer and the hospital treating you.

 A newer treatment for some rectal cancers is high dose rate (HDR) internal radiotherapy (called brachytherapy).
-You have a tube containing radioactive material put into your rectum, close to the tumour.
-The tube is left in place for a short time to deliver the radiation dose.
+Your doctor puts a tube put into your rectum, close to the tumour.
+They connect the tube is to the brachytherapy machine which gives the radiation dose.
 You usually have a sedative before this treatment to help you relax.
 You can normally go home afterwards.
 You then have surgery a few weeks later.

 There is more information about having radiotherapy in our main radiotherapy section.

 You can view and print the quick guides for all the pages in the treating bowel cancer section.

-To treat rectal cancer, you may have radiotherapy
+To treat rectal cancer, you might have radiotherapy

 Doctors use radiotherapy before surgery for rectal cancer to